Thousands of Toronto hospital staff haven't got their COVID-19 shots, memo reveals | CBC News

 Thousands of Toronto hospital staff haven't got their COVID-19 shots, memo reveals

-Thousands of University Health Network staff have so far not been vaccinated against COVID-19, prompting an internal email from the Toronto hospital network's president, which has since been obtained by CBC News, asking them to get immunized.
+Thousands of staff at a Toronto hospital network have still not been vaccinated against COVID-19, prompting an internal email from its president, which has been obtained by CBC News, urging them to get immunized.

-"Today, I am writing to directly appeal to approximately 4,000 people… who are coming in to the hospital and have not protected themselves, their families, colleagues and patients — against this deadly disease," reads the Monday email from UHN president and CEO Dr. Kevin Smith.
+Roughly 4,000 employees of University Health Network (UHN) had not registered for their shots by Monday, according to the email sent that day by UHN president and CEO Dr. Kevin Smith.

-The plea was made to groups of staff at some of the highest levels of risk for encountering the SARS-CoV-2 virus in the workplace, according to UHN spokesperson Gillian Howard, including those working in the emergency department, intensive care units, inpatient units, and COVID-19 units.

-"While our overall rate of uptake is very good, there are areas and programs where vaccination remains below 50 per cent of people," Smith's email reads.
+"While our overall rate of uptake is very good, there are areas and programs where vaccination remains below 50 per cent of people," Smith wrote.

 "We must change this immediately."